-A Bachelor’s degree in chemistry and experience teaching a diverse population of students in an undergraduate laboratory environment.
-The successful candidate will demonstrate outstanding teaching and mentoring skills, strong content knowledge, and the ability to work with undergraduate students, graduate students, faculty, and staff in a collaborative environment.
+A Bachelors degree in chemistry or the equivalent and an interest in teaching a diverse population of students in an undergraduate laboratory environment.
+Successful candidates will demonstrate outstanding teaching and mentoring skills, strong content knowledge, and the ability to work with undergraduate students, graduate students, faculty, and staff in a collaborative environment.

 Required Application Materials